connectedbydata/connectedbydata.org/_actions/policy.md

   -
     heading: We're pressing for the law to **enable and encourage** organisations to engage their communities in all data decisions
     opinion: Organisations need to have permission to use collective approaches to make decisions about data, while continuing to protect us and our rights
+projects:
+  - Our Data Futures
+  - Measuring Data Values Around the World
 ---